smetj/nscaweb/README.rst

 A destination is an entry point into NCSAweb and data submitted into it leads to the type and location associated with it.

-Multiple NSCAweb destinations are can be defined.
+Multiple NSCAweb destinations can be defined.
 Each destination should have a unique name.
 The name identifies the destination when submitting data.
 A destination name is free to choose.